firehawkvfx/firehawk/README.md

 Next you can clone the git repository into your ubuntu vm- git clone https://github.com/firehawkvfx/openfirehawk.git

-I do need to make it known that the way we are storing private variables is not good, and I intend to move to a product called vault to handle the storing of secrets in the future.
+I do need to make it known that the way we are storing private variables is not best practice, and I intend to move to a product called vault to handle the storing of secrets in the future in an encrypted format.

 Currently, we have a private-variables.example file, which you will copy and rename to private-variables.tf This filename is in .gitignore, so it will not be in any git commits.